weijuey/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Contacts containing any tags of the keywords searched for.
     * Pros: Can find contacts who have any tags the keywords searched.
     * Cons: Unintuitive, as we usually narrow down the scope for filtering.

-### Images feature

-#### Implementation

-All images added by the user must be associated to some contact.
-This is done by storing a `ImageDetailsList` within the contact's `Person` object.
-The `ImageDetailsList` encapsulates the information and methods of an iterable list of `ImageDetails`. `ImageDetails` encapsulates the information of images added to the contact, such as the file name and the filepath of the image.

-It is worth noting that `ImageDetailsList` and `ImageDetails` do not actually hold the image files, but only the file and path names.
-This means that an `ImageDetails` object could exist for a non-existent image file.
-This is resolved by using the `ImageUtil` helper class' methods.

-Apart from the `ImageDetailsList` and `ImageDetails`, the `ImageUtil` helper class can be seen as the bridge between the `ImageDetails` object and the actual directory/image file.
-It contains methods to check the existence of files at a specified filepath, copying an image into a directory, and sanitizing `ImageDetailList`s (removing `ImageDetails` objects from the list which do not have an existing image in the specified filepath).

-Users first interact with images by adding them to a specific contact through the `AddImagesCommand`.
-It leverages on the `JFileChooser` class provided by `JavaFX`.
-This is the interface that users will encounter when trying to select image(s) to add into the application.
-Note that only `.jpg` and `.png` files are allowed by default, and there is no existing way for the user to customize it.

-The `ImagesCommand` will identify the contact whose images are of interest to the user, based on the given index.
-The `Logic` will then pass the `ImageDetailsList` of this `Person` into the `ImagesToView` field of the `Model`.
-It will return a `SpecialCommandResult` which is `VIEW_IMAGES`, and the `UI` will then push the user to the `ViewImagesPanel`, where the images stored in the `ImagesToView` field will be shown to the user.

-The user can delete images by running the `DeleteImageCommand`, with parameters: 1.
-The index of the contact whose images are to be deleted, 2.
-The index of the image belonging to the contact.
-The logic will then identify the person and the image of choice.
-It will remove the `ImageDetails` object from the `Person`'s `ImageDetailsList`, _and_ delete the image associated with it.

-Given below is an example scenario of the add images feature in operation

-Step 1.
-When a user types `images INDEX`, `Logic` looks for the specified person at `INDEX` based on `SortedPersonList`.

-Step 2. `Logic` will then open the `JFileChooser` interface for the user to select any amount of images they wish to add into the selected contact.

-Step 3.
-After selecting the image(s), they will be copied through the help of the `ImageUtil` class, which leverages on the `ImageIO` class provided by the `javax` `imageio` library, into the specified `contact_images_path` specified in the `UserPrefs`.
-By default, this is `/data/images/` directory.

-Step 4.
-Each of these newly copied images will have their filepaths stored into their own newly created `ImageDetails` objects.
-The existing images of the contact, if any, will be added together with the new `ImageDetails` into a new `ImageDetailsList`

-Step 5.
-The `ImageDetailsList` will be added to the `Person` object.

-#### Design considerations

-Aspect: How the images should be saved
-* Alternative 1 (current choice): Image details associated with a contact is stored directly as a `Person`'s field.
-  * Pros: Easier to search for a contact's images, as we only have to search for the given contact.
-  * Cons: Not necessarily part of a contact's personal information.
-Eventually starts to bloat up the `Person` class.
-* Alternative 2: Image details are stored in a list in the `Model`.
-  * Pros: Easier to maintain/sanitize the list of images for outdated/corrupted images.
-  * Cons: Hard to associate the images with the persons, since there is no unique identifying number/value associated with `Person`.

 ### Assimilating new UI components